bogosorter/beetle/readme.md

 ## Details

-The only supported primitive types are integers and booleans.
+*beetle* is a tiny language.
+It is strictly typed, with the only supported primitive types being integers and booleans.
+These may be composed using tuples or structs.
+Closures enable higher-order functions and multiple-argument functions (which are desugared into chains of single-argument functions).
+Single-line comments start with `--`.

 The language's grammar is displayed below.
 A curious particularity, which I have not yet seen in any other language, is that there are two different types of expressions, `returnExpressions` and plain `expressions`.
 Since this is a functional language, pretty much everything is an expression, but `returnExpressions` also allow the definitions of variables, `if` usage and must terminate with a `return`.
 This allows a clean syntax (similar to Python's, without cluttering from curly braces and `let` statements) while avoiding whitespace sensitivity.
 I must admit I'm quite proud of it.

-Single-line comments start with `--`.

 > The factored, non-left-recursive grammar can be found under `grammar.md`